How Watson Health Cloud Deploys Applications with Kubernetes

 The application pod mounts the application logging directory to the storage space, which is created by persistent volume claim, and stores the logs, which are not lost even when the pod dies.
 Kibana is an open source data visualization plugin for Elasticsearch.
 It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.

 Ingress controllers are reverse proxies that expose services outside cluster through URLs.
 They act as an external HTTP load balancer that uses a unique public entry point to route requests to the application.

 To expose our services to outside the cluster, we used Ingress.
-In Armada, if we create a paid cluster, an Ingress controller is automatically installed for us to use.
+In IBM Cloud Kubernetes Service, if we create a paid cluster, an Ingress controller is automatically installed for us to use.
 We were able to access services through Ingress by creating a YAML resource file that specifies the service path.

 –Sandhya Kapoor, Senior Technologist, Watson Platform for Health, IBM